danmilneusw/09-Raycaster-Engine/README.md

 ### SnakeViz
 SnakeViz is a Python profiler with handy visualisation tools.
 It's not as sophisticated as the Unity Profiler, but it's an ok equivalent.

-Open the Terminal with "Ctrl" + "'" (typicvally the key with the @ symbol on or the key below the escape key) and paste in `pip install snakeviz` then press enter.
+Open the Terminal with "Ctrl" + "'" (typically the key with the @ symbol on or the key below the escape key) and paste in `pip install snakeviz` then press enter.

 Alternatively, you can open the Anaconda Prompt program.
 Paste in `pip install snakeviz` and press enter to install SnakeViz.